-Offered in collaboration with the Department of Psychology in CSUN's College of Social and Behavioral Sciences and taught by distinguished practitioners, this program is unique in that – in addition to providing practical training in applied behavior analysis – it also requires advanced coursework in human development, psychopathology, family relations and research methodology.
-Participants learn how to conduct thorough behavioral assessments, implement and monitor evidence-based interventions, and consult with parents, caregivers and school personal while adhering to the profession's ethical guidelines.
+Offered in collaboration with the Department of Psychology in CSUN's College of Social and Behavioral Sciences and taught by distinguished Doctoral Level, Board Certified Behavior Analysts, this program is unique in that in addition to BACB® approved content (concepts, behavior measurement, ethics, etc.), practical training it also requires advanced coursework in human development, psychopathology, philosophy, and research methodology.
+Participants learn how to conduct thorough behavioral assessments, implement and monitor evidence-based interventions, and consult with parents, caregivers and school personnel while adhering to the profession's ethical guidelines.

-Designed for working professionals, the program features evening and weekend courses and is offered in the cohort format, which maximizes interaction with faculty and fosters the development of networking relationships with fellow participants.
+The curriculum is designed to promote progressive development of behavior analytic skills.
+The evening and weekend courses are offered in the cohort format, which maximizes interaction with faculty and fosters the development of networking relationships with peers.

 Recent salary and job demand information from the Association of Professional Behavior Analysts indicates that there is considerable regional variation in BCBA salaries, which are generally highest in California1.